Sunday Made the Case

 The 110th set records throughout its distance, not just at the end.
 Seventy lead changes, past the previous mark of 68 from 2013.
 A red flag at lap 105 for light rain paused the race for twelve minutes.
 Multiple caution periods in the final third compressed the field and kept a genuine group of cars in contention deep into the closing laps.
 Palou — the three-time defending IndyCar champion and defending 500 winner — led a race-high 59 laps and could not convert any of it.
 He and Scott Dixon traded the lead between themselves 26 times, a record for two drivers in a single race.
 Malukas held the point on the final restart and had every reason to believe he was going to win.
 The prize fund reached $4.34 million — another Indy record.

-What did was Meyer Shank Racing — a two-car independent that Mike Shank built across decades of sports car racing, won Le Mans with, and brought to Indianapolis on the belief that doing the right work long enough was sufficient.
-Their first 500 was Helio Castroneves in 2022, his fourth — tying the all-time record.
+None of the teams that arrived as favorites left with the trophy.
+Meyer Shank Racing won it — an independent IndyCar operation that Mike Shank built from decades in sports car racing, won the Rolex 24 at Daytona with, and brought to Indianapolis on the belief that doing the right work long enough was sufficient.
+Their first 500 was Helio Castroneves in 2021, his fourth — tying the all-time record.
 Sunday was their second win in four years, with both of their cars genuinely in the hunt in the final laps.
 Armstrong ran side by side with his own teammate in the closing sequence.
 Meyer Shank Racing had two cars positioned to win the 110th Indianapolis 500.
 The sport is healthy when that can happen to a team of that size.

 Rosenqvist is the third Swede to win this race, after Kenny Brack in 1999 and Marcus Ericsson — also a Meyer Shank driver — in 2023.
 He is 34, born in Värnamo, now in his eighth IndyCar season and third with this team.
 He had qualified in the top nine in five straight years.
 He finished fourth in 2024 and fourth in 2025.
 The speed was never the question.